Pi4J/pi4j.github.io/content/getting-started/developing-on-a-remote-pc.md

 You should now be able to open a SSH Terminal window on RDW and to remotely login on the RPi board.

-### Install the _raspimaven-archetype_
+### Install the _pi4j-maven-archetype_

-Goto the [Github Pi4J Project](https://github.com/Pi4J/pi4j-maven-archetype "raspimaven-archetype") and download the project clicking on the green _Code_ button and selecting _Download ZIP_
+Goto the [Github Pi4J Maven Archetype repository](https://github.com/Pi4J/pi4j-maven-archetype) and download the project clicking on the green _Code_ button and selecting _Download ZIP_

 - Unzip the archetype file in a _FOLDER_
-- `cd FOLDER/pi4j-maven-archetype-master`
+- `cd FOLDER/pi4j-maven-archetype-main`
 - `mvn install`

 _Congratulation ! - Now you are ready to generate your first **Project Template**_